princenyeche/jiraone/api.md

   * `text` -> returns the text of the first comment.
 Can only be called when "body" option is called on the type_field else returns "None".

-  * `first_comment` -> returns the first comment in the body content.
-Can only be called when "body" option is called on the type_field else returns "None".

-  * `last_comment` -> returns the last comment in the body content.
-Can only be called when "body" option is called on the type_field else returns "None".

 * POST a comment to a Jira issue and mention users sequentially on a comment.